These delicious Black Bean Tostadas are all about layer after layer of flavor.

 - 2 cups of corn oil (For frying the fresh corn tortillas.
 If using prepared tostada shells, disregard.)

-- 1–2 cups of Cotija cheese, crumbled (or Monterey Jack, shredded)
+- 1 cup of queso fresco cheese, crumbled (or Monterey Jack, shredded)

 For the Refried Black Beans:

 - 3 cups (18oz) drained black beans (*See note below)

 - ¼ cup (60ml) enchilada sauce, from scratch or prepared

 - 4 poblano peppers